Here's How Accurate The Fitbit Alta HR Actually Is

 How We Tested

-Unfortunately, we didn’t have access to an electrocardiograph, a medical device that’s considered the gold standard for heart-rate measuring.
-Instead we used the next best thing — a chest strap monitor, which multiple studies have shown to be significantly more accurate than wrist-based heart rate monitors, as our control.
+Unfortunately, we didn’t have access to an electrocardiograph, a medical device that’s considered the gold standard for heart rate measuring.
+Instead we used the next best thing — a chest strap monitor, which multiple studies have shown to be significantly more accurate than wrist-based heart rate monitors — as our control.
 And we enlisted Open Lab Fellow/chart master Lam Vo to help us sort through all of the data.

 For each run and bike ride, we wore a Polar H7 chest strap, in addition to the Fitbit Alta HR and Apple Watch.
 Nicole wore the devices on different wrists, while Stephanie wore the devices on the same wrist.